D. H. Lawrence: Painting

 D. H. Lawrence had a lifelong interest in painting, which became one of his main forms of expression in his last years.
 His paintings were exhibited at the Warren Gallery in London's Mayfair in 1929.
 The exhibition was extremely controversial, with many of the 13,000 people visiting mainly to gawk.
 The Daily Express claimed, "Fight with an Amazon represents a hideous, bearded man holding a fair-haired woman in his lascivious grip while wolves with dripping jaws look on expectantly, [this] is frankly indecent".
 However, several artists and art experts praised the paintings.
 Gwen John, reviewing the exhibition in Everyman, spoke of Lawrence's "stupendous gift of self-expression" and singled out The Finding of Moses, Red Willow Trees and Boccaccio Story as "pictures of real beauty and great vitality".
 Others singled out Contadini for special praise.
-After a complaint, the police seized thirteen of the twenty-five paintings (including Boccaccio Story and Contadini).
-Despite declarations of support from many writers, artists and Members of Parliament, Lawrence was able to recover his paintings only by agreeing never to exhibit them in England again.
+After a complaint, the police seized thirteen of the twenty-five paintings, including Boccaccio Story and Contadini.
+Despite declarations of support from many writers, artists, and members of Parliament, Lawrence was able to recover his paintings only by agreeing never to exhibit them in England again.
+Years after his death, his widow Frieda asked artist and friend Joseph Glasco to arrange an exhibition of Lawrence's paintings, which he discussed with his gallerist Catherine Viviano.
 The largest collection of the paintings is now at La Fonda de Taos hotel in Taos, New Mexico.
 Several others, including Boccaccio Story and Resurrection, are at the Humanities Research Centre of the University of Texas at Austin.